Every winter we are inundated with stories about the latest horrible, no good, very bad flu season.

 But even that wasn't enough.

 The city set up a tent to house an additional 300 recuperating flu sufferers just below Kingsley House and old Central High School, on the Washington Park playground.
 This was in accordance with the popular idea that exposure to open air helped thwart progression of the disease.

 |Washington Park and field house, facing downtown, a few years later.

 A canvas tent served as a hospital for some 300 Pittsburghers here during the 1918 flu epidemic.

-Even the Courthouse annex on Ross Street was commandeered as an emergency influenza hospital on 26 October.
+Even the Courthouse annex on Ross Street was commandeered as an emergency influenza hospital on 26 October 1918.
 A week earlier, the criminal court and grand jury rooms had been fumigated with formaldehyde candles as a preventative and sealed for 24 hours, with guards stationed at the doors to explain why the rooms had been closed.
-Justice would have to wait a little longer while those rooms served another purpose for a few weeks.
+Justice would have to wait a few weeks while those rooms served another purpose.

 To visualize this, imagine the Byham Theater, Benedum Center, and Heinz Hall for the Performing Arts all filled to capacity with dead bodies.